Sunderland City Council: Governance

 Since 1986 the council has provided both district-level and county-level functions, with some services being provided through joint arrangements with the other Tyne and Wear councils.
 In 2024 a combined authority was established covering Sunderland, County Durham, Gateshead, Newcastle upon Tyne, North Tyneside, Northumberland and South Tyneside, called the North East Combined Authority.
 It is chaired by the directly elected Mayor of the North East and oversees the delivery of certain strategic functions across the area.

-There are civil parishes at Hetton, Burdon and Warden Law, of which only Hetton has a parish council, which form an additional tier of local government for their areas; the rest of the borough is unparished.
+There are civil parishes at Hetton, Burdon and Warden Law, of which only Hetton has a parish council.
+Parish councils form an additional tier of local government for their areas.
+Apart from the aforementioned areas, the rest of the borough is unparished.
+The ward boundaries of Hetton Town Council have also been modified.
+This comes as part of the larger review of Sunderland ward boundaries for the 2026 council election.

 Political composition

-The council has been under Labour majority control since the reforms of 1974.